Win-To-Learn/pharcoder/README.md

 Seems like a lot, but most of these are relatively easy.

+## Bugs

+Probably more than a few.
+Right now there's a problem with multiplayer.
+It worked in a earlier build - I just need to unroll the change that created it.

 ## Hacking

 I'd prefer it if changes were pushed to new branches, particularly if they're just tinkering.